twhiston/tw.gl.repl/README.md

 ## TODO

+* option to disable formatting on file writes
 * add param types to fixed functions
 * map types to max types in template somehow!
 * support and help patches
   * patch that makes max objects?
   * more complex midi example
-  * example with custom js (snippet expansions in the repl, extend app config file to define them, attach to tab)
+  * example with something running in the background continually outputting data
 * fix minor bug with run outputting position a LOT
 * figure out automating releases without source in pipelines for tags